Amart85/dp-090-databricks-ml/Instructions/Exercises/05-Deep-learning.md

 ---
 lab:
-    title: 'Distribute deep learning training with Horovod'
+    title: 'Train a deep learning model'
 ---

-# Distribute deep learning training with Horovod
+# Train a deep learning model

-In this exercise, you'll use the **Horovod** library to distribute a deep learning training process using PyTorch.
+In this exercise, you'll use the **PyTorch** library to train a deep learning model in Azure Databricks.
+Then you'll use the **Horovod** library to distribute deep learning training across multiple worker nodes in a cluster.

-This exercise should take approximately **30** minutes to complete.
+This exercise should take approximately **45** minutes to complete.

 ## Before you start